shravni21/attendance_system/README.md

-# Challenges:
+# Challenges
-      Though we claim our system is accurate but for achieving the accuracy we had to go through some challenges.
-The most frequent ones were the change of environment during taking the photos.
-We had to adjust our algorithm to the required state to get the accuracy.
-Another challenge was creating csv file and input data into it directly from code for recording the attendances.
-We still have some difficulties in the system.
-But we are certain that we can overcome the remaining challenges.
+> Though the system claims to be accurate, it had to go through some challenges to achieve that accuracy.
+The most frequent ones were the change of environment during taking the photos, requiring adjustments to the algorithm.
+Another challenge was creating a CSV file and inputting data into it directly from the code for recording the attendances.
+There are still some difficulties in the system, but it is certain that the remaining challenges can be overcome.